Three London sites housing underutilised transport infrastructure, each offering a sustainable solution for active re-use.

 The generator for each site being better use of under utilised spaces around transport infrastructure.

 The designs were prepared in collaboration with a collaborator and architect colleague, Michele Ragazzino.
 Proposals were presented to Design For London and discussed with the Southwark Council’s regeneration and planning policy department.
-A model of the proposals was exhibited at the Turner Contemporary Art Gallery in Margate.
+A model of the proposals was exhibited at the Turner Contemporary Art Gallery in Margate and were picked up by the local press.